Synthetixio/synthetix-docs/content/contracts/BinaryOptionMarketManager.md

-# BinaryOptionMarketFactory
+# BinaryOptionMarketManager

 ## Description

-The `BinaryOptionMarketFactory` contract is responsible for [creating](#createmarket) and [destroying](#destroymarket) [`BinaryOptionMarket`](BinaryOptionMarket.md) instances, as well as keeping track of the set of [currently-active markets](#markets) and the [total value of deposits](#totaldeposited) across those markets.
+The `BinaryOptionMarketManager` contract is responsible for [creating](#createmarket) and [destroying](#destroymarket) [`BinaryOptionMarket`](BinaryOptionMarket.md) instances, as well as keeping track of the set of [currently-active markets](#markets) and the [total value of deposits](#totaldeposited) across those markets.

-In addition, various static market parameters such as the current fee levels, are maintained in the factory, and these are inherited by new markets when they are created.
+In addition, various static market parameters such as the current fee levels, are maintained in the manager, and these are inherited by new markets when they are created.

-The factory owner can disable the creation of new markets, or pause all binary option markets altogether.
-The factory and its markets will also stop operating if the [system is suspended](SystemStatus.md).
+The manager owner can disable the creation of new markets, or pause all binary option markets altogether.
+The manager and its markets will also stop operating if the [system is suspended](SystemStatus.md).
-These facilities are provided to allow upgrades to occur smoothly, for which purpose the factory contract also provides functions to migrate its markets to a new factory instance.
+These facilities are provided to allow upgrades to occur smoothly, for which purpose the manager contract also provides functions to migrate its markets to a new manager instance.

 ## Architecture